viejodecaldas/hello-world/README.md

 # hello-world
-Taking the git hub tuto
+Taking the git hub tutorial, in order to learn more about git tech.